filiptibell/roblox-ui/README.md

 A frontend for Roblox projects in external editors.

-Provides an Explorer view, with future plans for a Properties view and more. <br/>
+Provides an Explorer view, instance searching, and more. <br/>
 Check out the [features](#features) section for a full list of features.

 ## Installation